Putin may be mocking Trump over Ukraine - but US president won’t do anything about it

 But the US has not declared a pause in supply to any other nation.
 Israel is the largest recipient of US military aid by far and has recently enjoyed an uptick in supplies of bombs and missiles even as it stands accused by the United Nations of “ethnic cleansing” and its prime minister has been indicted for war crimes by the International Criminal Court.

-The US has largely accepted this position as a “given” and further insisted that in any long term peace deal that Ukraine is prevented from joining Nato and will not get security guarantees from America to defend its future borders.
+The US has largely accepted this position as a “given” and further insisted that in any long-term peace deal Ukraine is prevented from joining Nato and will not get security guarantees from the US to defend its future borders.

 “It won’t be long before we see people being hunted through the streets of Kyiv by AI drones in swarms.
 We need to defeat Russia before that happens,” said a senior officer in Ukraine’s drone warfare operations.

-That will be difficult while Trump hold back critical arms when Ukraine needs them most.
+That will be difficult while Trump holds back critical arms when Ukraine needs them most.

 Join our commenting forum